Roulette Tree

 The way this is usually done is by simulating a roulette wheel: We list all the individuals we have, and let the individual hold a piece of the roulette wheel proportional to the individual's fitness.
 To pick an individual, we pick a random number and let the individual which contains the number in its fitness interval.
 See the figure below for an example.

-Example of Selection Example of selection.
+Example of selection.

 The two standard ways of doing this sort of simulation is done by either using an array, or by using a linked list.